Wood cutting without a saw sounds pretty crazy, right? Everyone knows that to cut anything wooden, you need a saw. Or do you?

 1. Secure the Wood

-You will need to secure your material before you begin using the plane.
-It cannot move while you apply pressure because this will affect the quality of the finish.
+Before you start planing the wood, secure it.
+It must not be allowed to move when you apply pressure as this could ruin the quality of the finish.
 Clamp it to the work table.

 2. Keep it Sharp

-As with other cutting implements, it is vital you keep the blade sharp if you want the neatest outcome.
+Like any other cutting tool, it is essential you keep the plane’s blade sharp if you want a neat outcome.
 Use a wet and dry block or a grinder.

 3. Follow the Grain

-Set the depth of the blade by adjusting the plane and then working in a straight line, push the plane forwards, applying gentle downward pressure.
+Set the depth of the blade by adjusting the plane.
+Once it is ready, push the plane forward in a straight line, applying gentle downward pressure.
 Follow the grain of the wood and work in sweeps that cover the entire piece.
-Whatever you do, don’t stop halfway.
+Don’t stop halfway, as this will result in rough patches or an uneven finish.

 4. Flip and Repeat

-Turn the wood over and repeat the procedure, making sure that the blade never leaves the surface of the project until you reach the edge.
-When you have achieved the results you want, remove the wood from the clamps.
+Turn the wood over and repeat the process, ensuring the blade doesn’t the surface of the material until you reach the edge.
+Once you have achieved the finish you want, remove the wood from the clamps.